voidfiles/ci-presentation/presentation.md

 - Seemingly no control of feature release
 - Percieved lack of "QA"
-- How will users feel about changes
+- How will users feel about changes?
 - Keeping users informed about product updates

 <div class="notes">